Bangkok Travel Guide

 Ancient City and Erawan Museum Good if you want a slower culture-focused day without leaving the greater Bangkok area too far behind.
 Easy extension

-Family attraction day Useful when you have 4 days or more and want a broader Bangkok experience beyond the usual first-time core.
+Family attraction day Useful when you have more time and want a broader Bangkok experience beyond the usual first-time core.
 Family layer

 Best rule: treat day trips as full-day anchors and keep the evening light when you return to Bangkok.